rivue/Gamified-Study-Tool/README.md

     ✅ weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy ✅ create email

+    ✅ ideas for name:
+        - name something stone related for the actual lessons (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))
+        - rivue (ReInvent VirtUal Education --> go public w/ the acronym when I start the cardboard thing)

 RESOURCES:
     - node components: https://vueflow.dev/